BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 # ESP32 with HTTP server, Telnet server, file system, FTP server FTP client, SMTP client, cron daemon and user management.

-## The template is a quick and easy way to build a nice user interface for an ESP32 project, without having to take care of all the micro switches, LED diodes, displays, etc.
+## This template is a quick and easy way to build a nice user interface for an ESP32 project, without having to take care of all the switches, LED diodes, displays, etc.

    - You only have to modify the telnetCommandHandlerCallback function to build the Telnet user interface for your project.